nodebox/nodebox.github.io/documentation/tutorial/exploring.md

 * Set **Horizontal Align** to **Right**.
 * Set **Vertical Align** to **Middle**.

 Create a [Copy](../nodes/copy.html) node to create a few copies.
-We will create a shell shape.
 Connect align2 to it.

 * Set **Copies** to **4**.
 * Set **Rotate** to **90.00**.